tarun-kavipurapu/toDoList/README.md

 - Node.js
 - npm (Node Package Manager)
 - MongoDB Atlas URI (Replace the URI in the code with your own)
+- React js for Frontend
+- Also used Tailwind

 ## Installation